sdeepaknarayanan/cil-project/README.md

 ------
 Our codebase has the following different components
-- Generation of Additional Data From Google Maps API ([link](https://polybox.ethz.ch/index.php/s/vGz96Lv8Mt8aTwM) to data we generated)
+- Generation of Additional Data From Google Maps API
 - Training Different Models (Baselines, UNet, UNet with different Encoders)
 - Finetuning a trained model on a different dataset
 - Evaluation